farhad-dalirani/PytorchRevelio/README.md

   * utilities_PytorchRevelio.py
   * imagenet_labels Folder

-In the following we introduce provided methods and show usecase of them with different examples.
+In the following, we introduce provided methods and show their use cases with different examples.

 ## What should we pay attention to while using these methods?
 Visualizing learned feature maps and illustrating saliency maps are highly sensitive to hyper-parameters.
 Therefore, make sure to choose a good set of hyper-parameters to obtain good results.